lamhq/tech-notes/pages/devops/aws/big-data/emr.md

 EMR is a managed big data platform that allows you to process vast amounts of data using open-source tools, such as Spark, Hive, HBase, Flink, Hudi, and Presto.

-Amazon EMR requires a learning curve to operate the open-source frameworks that it uses.

 EMR is made up of EC2 instances.
 You can employ EC2 instance cost-saving measures.

+EMR requires a learning curve to operate the open-source frameworks that it uses.

 ## Use cases